Family Floer program and non-archimedean SYZ mirror construction: Introduction

 \section{Introduction}

-The Strominger-Yau-Zaslow conjecture \cite{SYZ} asserts that the mirror symmetry for Calabi-Yau manifolds can be interpreted as a duality between (special) Lagrangian torus fibrations.
-In the language of Kontsevich's homological mirror symmetry \cite{KonICM}, the SYZ picture reflects the expectation that a mirror of a Calabi-Yau manifold can be constructed as a moduli space of Lagrangian tori equipped with rank one local systems.
-Moreover, the mirror symmetry has been also extended to the non-Calabi-Yau cases by considering the Landau-Ginzburg models.
+The Strominger-Yau-Zaslow (SYZ) conjecture \cite{SYZ} posits that mirror symmetry for Calabi-Yau manifolds can be seen as a duality between torus fibrations.
+Framed within Kontsevich's Homological Mirror Symmetry (HMS) conjecture \cite{KonICM}, the SYZ perspective suggests that a mirror to a Calabi-Yau manifold could be realized as a moduli space of Lagrangian tori, each endowed with a rank-one local system over $U(1)$ (or actually $U_\Lambda$).
+Further, the mirror symmetry project has been expanded to include non-Calabi-Yau contexts by taking Landau-Ginzburg models.

-The classical SYZ mirror reconstruction in terms of dual special Lagrangian fibrations needs to be modified by the so-called `\textit{quantum correction}', also known as the `\textit{instanton correction}' (Figure \ref{figure_intro_vanishing_cycle}).
-Namely, the counts of holomorphic disks bounding the Lagrangian fibers are expected to correct the moduli space geometry of special Lagrangian submanifolds in some delicate ways.

-In \cite{AuTDual}, Auroux conjectures that if $D$ is an anticanonical divisor in a K\"ahler manifold $X$ and $\Omega$ is a holomorphic volume form defined over $X\setminus D$, then a mirror space $X_{\mathbb C}^\vee$ can be constructed as a moduli space of special Lagrangian tori in $X\setminus D$ equipped with flat $U(1)$ connections, and there is a global superpotential $W^\vee_{\mathbb C}: X^\vee_{\mathbb C}\to \mathbb C$ given by Fukaya-Oh-Ohta-Ono's $\m_0$ obstruction to Floer homology (counts of holomorphic disks).
-In particular, given a torus fiber $L$, its SYZ dual torus fiber is expected to be $H^1(L; U(1))$, i.e. the space of flat $U(1)$-connections up to gauge equivalence.
-In the present paper, we will give a positive answer to Auroux's conjecture but in a non-archimedean setting.
-Indeed, due to Kontsevich-Soibelman \cite{KSTorus, KSAffine}, the non-archimedean analysis should play an important role in the formulation of the homological mirror symmetry.
+The SYZ mirror reconstruction, based on dual Lagrangian fibrations, requires modifications through what is known as "quantum correction" or "instanton correction" to account for non-classical effects.
+The quest to define this modification accurately has been ongoing for long time.
+In \cite{AuTDual}, Auroux conjectures that for a K\"ahler manifold $X$ with an anticanonical divisor $D$ and a holomorphic volume form $\Omega$ having the pole along $D$, the mirror space $X_{\mathbb C}^\vee$ should be conceptualized as a moduli space of special Lagrangian tori in $X\setminus D$, each equipped with flat $U(1)$ connections.
+Moreover, there should be a global superpotential $W^\vee_{\mathbb C}: X^\vee_{\mathbb C}\to \mathbb C$, generated by the Fukaya-Oh-Ohta-Ono $\m_0$ obstruction to Floer homology.
+For a smooth torus fiber $L$, its SYZ dual was anticipated to be $H^1(L; U(1))$, i.e. the space of local $U(1)$-systems.
+In this paper, we aim to positively affirm Auroux's conjecture, albeit within a non-archimedean framework.
+Our approach builds on Fukaya's family Floer theory proposal \cite{FuFamily,FuAbelian_preprint,FuAbelian}.